Public Sector Management Program

 The PSMP is delivered in all capital cities by a single national provider, QUT (Queensland of University of Technology).

-The PSMP consists of 4 units of study, which can be completed over a 15 month period.
+The PSMP consists of four units of study, which can be completed over a 15 month period.
 The units have been designed in consultation with the governments of Australia and are delivered using a flexible approach to learning and work based assignments:

 Unit one: Managing within the Context of Government